 The redback spider, aka the Australian black widow, is a species of highly venomous spider originating in the South Australian & adjacent Western Australian deserts, but is now found throughout Australia, Southeast Asia and New Zealand; with colonies elsewhere outside

 Tied for number 1 on the world’s most venomous spider list, it’s the deadly funnel-web spider!
-The funnel-web spider has also earned a reputation of being one of the most aggressive
+The funnel-web spider has also earned a reputation of being one of the most defensive

 Winning the title for the world’s largest (in diameter) spider it’s the huntsman spider!
 These critters are fast as a whip and outsize the Goliath bird eating tarantula for largest

-The whip scorpion, aka vinegaroon, is a nocturnal (active at night), Carnivorous arthropod.
+The whip scorpion, aka vinegaroon, is a nocturnal (active at night), carnivorous arthropod.
 They hide under leaf matter, wood, or rocks during the day, and prey on insects and other arthropods